symfony/symfony-docs/contributing/code/bc.rst

 This page has two different target audiences: If you are using Symfony, it will tell you how to make sure that you will be able to upgrade smoothly to all future 2.x versions.
-If you are contributing, this page will tell you the rules you need to follow to ensure smooth upgrades for our users.
+If you are contributing to Symfony, this page will tell you the rules that you need to follow to ensure smooth upgrades for our users.

 .. note::